#acbabenchbar

 Sponsored by Shrager Defense Attorneys

-After the report out, the judge at each table will be asked to get up and move to another table so that more attorneys can interact with you.
-At the second table, the discussion will commence for the second question with a similar report out.
+After each segment, judges at each table will be asked to get up and move to another table so that more attorneys can interact with each judge, then the discussion will continue.

 Speakers: